HylandSoftware/ngx-animations/README.md

 3. Run `ng serve` to serve the project from a live-updating server.
 4. Go to `localhost:4200` to see the demo site

+## Tips
+* If you want to fade between two elements without shrinking and growing, add `position:absolute` and `max-height: [some-height]px` to the proper elements.
+See the cat picture in the demo site for an example.

 ## Contributing
 Contributions are welcome!
 Continue reading for instructions on how to contribute.